Laparoscopic Appendectomy with or without Adhesiolysis

-Laparoscopic Appendectomy describes the removal of inflammated appendix through a small incision made in the abdomen.
-Appendix is a small organ located on the lower side of abdominal cavity.
-It aids in prevention of bacterial infection in the body.
+Laparoscopic Appendectomy describes the removal of inflammation appendix through a small incision made in the abdomen.
+The appendix is a small organ located on the lower side of the abdominal cavity.
+It aids in the prevention of bacterial infection in the body.

 Appendicitis can be caused when the appendix gets blocked partially or completely causing inflammation of the organ and formation of pus.
-The blockage of appendix can be with the production of thick mucus or stool enters the organ from the intestine.
+The blockage of the appendix can be with the production of thick mucus or stool enters the organ from the intestine.
 When the organ gets blocked the bacteria residing within will multiple.
-In response to the infection the organ swells.
-Symptoms of appendicitis include:
+In response to the infection, the organ swells.

 - Abdominal pain and cramps

-- Patient’s history records are checked for the following factors:
+Patient’s Historical Records are checked for the following factors:

 - CT scan

 Laparoscopic appendectomy is the common treatment available for appendicitis.
 The surgery procedure includes removing the appendix through a small incision made in the lower abdomen and the activity are monitored via camera.

 Laparoscopic appendectomy surgery is undergone by patients whose infection is less spread in the body.
 The surgery includes making a small cut in the lower abdomen and a lean and narrow tube (cannula) is entered into the abdomen.
 A laparoscope (an instrument that has a telescope linked to a video camera) is then inserted through the tube so that the surgeon can view the internal organ as enlarged images and perform tasks by entering more tubes into the abdomen.
 The infected appendix is cut from the colon and the hole is sewed through the tube.
 The pus from the infected appendix is also removed via cannula.
 The incisions are then closed.